 Mark O’Toole has put together a neat slideshow called Congratulations Graduate!
 Eleven Reasons Why I Will Never Hire You that helps students recognize the pitfalls that will lose them a job.
 No. 8?
 You didn’t proofread.
 “If you can’t eliminate bad grammar or misspellings from your resume or cover letter,” the next slide says, “how can I expect you to write an error-free report for a client?”

 2. Helping your business.
 Once you have a job, grammar doesn’t fly out the window.
 For people to trust your business, your communication needs to be polished to a high gloss.
 A British study found that a majority of people wouldn’t buy from a website that had grammar or spelling errors on its website or marketing communication; they said they wouldn’t trust such a company to provide good quality service.
+An entrepreneur measured the revenue per visitor to a retail website and found that the revenue was twice as high after a spelling mistake was corrected.
 A survey of real-estate buyers found that nearly half would be less inclined to look at a house for sale if its online listing contained spelling or grammar mistakes.
-And in a social media survey, bad spelling and grammar was listed by users as the No. 1 turn-off.
+In a UK social media survey, bad spelling and grammar was listed by users as the No. 1 turn-off.
+And error-riddled copy isn’t great for your search results, either, as a post from a Bing search engine developer implies.

 3. Helping your love life.
 The “romantically” in the headline wasn’t just clickbait: Good grammar is a plus in online dating.
 A poll of 1,700 online daters found that 35 percent of respondents thought good grammar was sexy and 43 percent thought bad grammar was a turn-off.
 And a survey of 5,000 single people by Match.com found that after personal hygiene, online daters – 88% of women and 75% of men – judged potential matches by grammar.

-So, if you are job-hunting, hoping to increase your business, or trying to find love, make sure your writing is error-free for the best chances at success.
+So, if you are job-hunting, hoping to increase your business, or trying to find love, for the best chances at success, make sure your writing is error-free!